The Original Windmill Builder

 His Personal Life:

 John was an extremely intense person.
 His son George said that John arose every morning at 4 AM and spent the next two hours just in reflection.
 He was extremely intelligent and a very spiritual man.
+As we will see later, his ideas were to continue to evolve throughout his life, and it is undoubtedly true that many of his ideas reached fruition during the periods of deep thought.
 He also found time to read a considerable amount each day.
 But at 6 AM he was ready to start his long day of work.

 By 1870, he personally had experienced considerable family tragedy.
 Half of his children were deceased and the Civil War period saw the death of 3 of his brothers.
+Nehemiah had been killed in battle, and we do not know if the deaths of James and George W W Radcliffe were a result of the War.
 Then in 1870 his wife Rebecca passed away, leaving him the sole caregiver for 5 children, with the youngest William being just 4.
 The 1870’s would also see the death of 2 more of his children.

 John had already proven himself to be a strong individual, and clearly his deep religious convictions were a major source of his strength.
 But as fate would have it, his life also took a major upturn during this decade.
 In 1871 he married Sophie Delila Travers from nearby Taylor’s Island.
 Sophie had just suffered the loss of her husband Andrew J Robinson.
 Sophie had been left with at least 4 children, all under the age of 8, including 1 born after Andrew’s death.
 Although 18 years younger than John, this marriage seemed to be built as much out of convenience as love.
 But whether out of convenience or not, their marriage was a close one.
 He clearly wore the pants in the family although Sophie was a magnificent mother and grandmother.
 John’s son George always heard his mother refer to his father as “Mr. Radcliffe”.
 With Sophie and her 4 young ones moving into Spocott, the house suddenly came alive again.
 John at this time extended Spocott to the north and added the “T”.